-In addition, Qantas Freight Enterprises owns in a number of specialist logistics business around the world including:
+Qantas Freight Enterprises also owns a number of specialist logistics businesses around the world including:

-- Qantas Courier provide a range of specialist courier services to small and medium size enterprises and individuals as well as a range of quality unaccompanied baggage services.
-Qantas Courier has offices in Brisbane, Sydney, Melbourne, Canberra, Perth and Auckland.
+- Qantas Courier New Zealand; providing a range of specialist courier services to small and medium size enterprises and individuals as well as a range of quality unaccompanied baggage services.
+Qantas Courier has offices and warehouses in Auckland, Wellington and Christchurch.

 Express Ground Handling

 Express Ground Handling, a wholly owned subsidiary of Qantas Airways within the Qantas Airports and Catering Group, provides comprehensive ground handling services to Jetstar and several regional airlines.

 Qantas Holidays, part of the Jetset Travelworld Group wholesale suite, is one of Australia's leading travel wholesalers.
 Qantas Holidays markets an extensive range of competitively priced products and services covering the Qantas network, including partner airlines and codeshare services, as well as packages for other airlines under the Viva!
 Holidays brand.
 In addition to destination specific promotions, Qantas Holidays sells packages to a number of special events in Australia, such as popular stage shows and sporting events.

 On 30 September 2010, the Jetset Travelworld Group LTD which comprised of Qantas Holidays, Qantas Business Travel and the Jetset Travelworld Retail Group, completed a merger with Stella Travel Services PTY.
 LTD. The merged company is listed on the Australian Stock Exchange as The Jetset Travelworld Group (JET) and is an integrated travel business operating a number of wholesale (Inbound and Outbound) travel businesses, a range of franchise based and affiliate retail travel agency networks, an air consolidation and airline representative operation, as well as, corporate travel management services.